Book an appointment using SetMore

 A social study is when a court orders an investigation into the circumstances and home life of the parents or other party to the SAPCR, as well as the child.
 A social worker typically runs the social study and conducts interviews of the child, you and any other party to the case.

-A synopsis of their investigation and recommendations will be submitted to the court upon the conclusion of the investigation.
-Their opinion on what living situation is in the best interests of the child as well as a prospective visitation schedule is typically outlined in the report to the judge.
+The investigators will submit a synopsis of their investigation and recommendations to the court at the conclusion of the investigation.
+They typically outline their opinion on the best living situation for the child and a prospective visitation schedule in the report to the judge.

 Ad Litems and Amicus Attorneys